rohandaxini/questions-to-interviewer/README.md

 ## Contributing

 I encourage you to contribute to this list of questions.
 Please free to submit your PR for any additions or updates.
 This will immensely help those looking for a change and are in between an interview process.

+Any contributions you make to this effort are greatly appreciated.